5 Budgeting Mistakes Everyone Makes (and How to Fix Them)

 Mistake #4: Recording Everything and Never Looking at It Again

-This is the saddest mistake of all.
+This one is honestly the saddest version of failure.

 - What was your biggest spending category?